anseki/leader-line/README.md

 self = line.position()
 ```

-Fix each position of the end of the leader line with current position of the elements.
+Re-position the leader line with current position of the elements.
-When the elements as [`start` or `end`](#start-end) option were moved, you should call this method to reset each position.
-For example, you move the element as animation, you make the leader line follow the element that is scrolled, or the elements might be moved by resizing window.
+When the elements as [`start` or `end`](#start-end) option were moved or resized, you should call this method to reset the position of the leader line.
+For example, you move the element as animation, you make the leader line follow the element that is moved by scrolling, or the elements might be moved by resizing window.

 ```js
 ```